KeepFloyding/keepfloyding.github.io/_posts/2021-03-15-arch-linux-setup-guide-2.md

 * Also I remove the `quiet` argument from the kernel parameters in GRUB so that I can see the messages during bootup.

-* Cool Grub themes can be used to make it nicer like here: https://www.gnome-look.org/p/1440862
+* Cool Grub themes can be used to make it nicer like [here](https://www.gnome-look.org/p/1440862).

+* If you want to have the ability to load your previous BTRFS snapshots from the GRUB menu then `grub-btrfs` is a thing.

+    ```
+    sudo pacman -S grub-btrfs
+    grub-mkconfig -o /boot/grub/grub.cfg
+    ```
+To enable automatic updating of grub for latest snapshots, you then need to enable `grub-btrfs.path` as documented [here](https://github.com/Antynea/grub-btrfs).

+    ```
+    systemctl enable grub-btrfs.path
+    ```

 ## Next Steps and Follow Up